-Although the craters look like volcanic craters and are caused by underlying volcanic activity, these craters never actually spewed lava over the surrounding area.
+Although these formations look like volcanic craters and are caused by underlying volcanic activity, these pseudo craters never actually spewed lava over the surrounding area.
 They were formed when lava flowed over the wet ground and trapped steam under it.
-The pressure then caused steam explosions and formed the pseudo craters, which are now protected as a natural monument.
-They still look just as impressive as the real thing and the views from the rim over Lake Mývatn are stunning.
+The pressure then caused steam explosions and formed the pseudo craters, which are now protected as natural monuments.
+They also provide a fun hiking experience, and the views from the rim over Lake Mývatn are stunning.

 Höfði is a nice place for a short stop.
 It’s a rocky promontory in the lake and a wonderful viewpoint.
 Kálfastrandarvogur bay has unusual lava formations, both in the lake and onshore, that make this area one of the most beautiful around Mývatn.
 Taking your time to enjoy the nature is a big (if not the biggest) part of travelling in Iceland, so make sure you don’t rush it.
 Taking a picnic on a nice day, with a spectacular view of the striking rock formations is what travelling to Iceland is all about.

 Dimmuborgir is an overgrown lava field with striking lava pillars.
 The lava formations are reminiscent of an ancient collapsed citadel (Dimmuborgir actually means “Dark Castles”) and was formed around 2300 years ago in a huge eruption.
-If elves do exist, this is where they would live.
+Legend has it that this is where elves lived, but the terrain makes you feel more like you’re walking through Mordor.
 The area is perfect for hiking and has some beautiful hiking trails.
 You can choose between a few different routes and walk between lava formations and green birch forest in the mysterious surroundings.
-Dimmuborgir is a perfect adventure for kids as well and if you’re there around Christmastime, you might even run into a Yule Lad or two.
+Dimmuborgir is a perfect adventure for kids as well, and if you’re there around Christmastime, you might even run into a Yule Lad or two.